European-XFEL/Karabo-UTIDServer/docs/index.md

 ## Configuration Options

 The device has two configuration options.
-The **period** specifies the base period between two UUTIDs in milliseconds.
+The **period** specifies the base period between two UTIDs in milliseconds.
 The **updatePeriod** property determines how frequently a `signalTimeTick` is actually sent to the distributed system.
 It should be equal to, or larger `period`.
 Karabo servers internally interpolate between `signalTimeTicks`, so a larger value